 Dance at Liverpool Hope looks at the bodies, techniques, performances and histories that make up dance practice today both from an embedded perspective - as a source for developing material - and from a reflective position, combining both theoretical and practical approaches to learning.
 The dance team are all professional practitioners and active researchers whose specialist skills map into the diverse areas of site-specific choreography, multicultural dance and somatic practice.

-For the Dance part of your Combined Honours degree, there are approximately 7 teaching hours each week in your first and second years, which reduces to approximately 6 teaching hours in your third year.
+For the Dance part of your Combined Honours degree, there are approximately 9 teaching hours each week throughout your course.
 On top of teaching hours, you are expected to spend a number of hours each week studying independently and practicing your dance techniques, as well as studying in groups to prepare for any group assessments you may have.

-Assessments on this degree are largely practical performances and contextual journals, with some essays.
+Assessments on this degree are largely practical performances and contextual journals, reviews of practical performances and some essays.
 There are no formal written exams.

 You will be given written feedback on your assessments, and you will have the opportunity to discuss this with your tutor in more detail.